tometoproject/docs/contributing/bug.rst

 Can you reproduce the issue?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Try to reproduce your bug using a recent version of the software, to see whether it has already been fixed.
+Try to reproduce your bug using a recent version of Tometo (most likely a ``master`` checkout), to see whether it has already been fixed.

 Has someone else already reported the issue?